MrGallo/Python-Exercise-Management/exercises/codingbat/list-2/mod-three.md

-Given an list of ints, return true if the list contains either 3 even or 3 odd values all next to each other.
+Given a list of ints, return true if the list contains either 3 even or 3 odd values all next to each other.

 ```
 mod_three([2, 1, 3, 5]) -> true